-How do things work at Hurghada Airport?
+How do things work in Hurghada Airport?
 How to transport to and from Hurghada Airport?
 How about a visa to Egypt?
-Read here all the information you need to know when arriving at and leaving from Hurghada Airport.
+Here is all the information you need to know when arriving at and leaving from Hurghada Airport.

 Automatic translations are available for the languages below.
 Click the flag to translate the text.
 Choose English to read the original article.

 Every time I step my feet to Hurghada Airport, I get annoyed.
 I have been visiting there way too often lately.
 Sometimes getting through Hurghada Airport is a nerve-wracking experience.
 Long lines and security controls everywhere, one after another.

 Actually, it’s the same everywhere these days.
 Take off our shoes, open your luggage, show me your passport.
 If you are lucky, you may survive through Hurghada Airport relatively fast.
 If not, you may get frustrated very fast, like I usually do.

 So, when you are flying out from Hurghada, be at the airport on time.
 It’s better to be too early at the airport, rather than late.

 At the end of the day, I know that being annoyed because of the security measures is very stupid.
 If it was because of the lack of security, it would be more understandable.
 But getting annoyed because of the strict security control is pure idiotism.
 I admit, sometimes I may act like an idiot.

 #hurghada #hurgada #egypt #myegypt #ägypten #egypte #egipto #lifebeyondex